Skip to main content

 Visitor Facilities And Travel

 The reserve is accessible from Crotone airport or by road from the A3 motorway.
 Numerous beach resorts and hotels in the Isola di Capo Rizzuto and Le Castella areas cater to summer visitors.
-Authorized dive centers offer guided dives at multiple sites within the reserve.
-Boat tours depart from several small harbors along the coast.
-The reserve management office provides information about regulations and authorized activities.
+Authorised dive centres offer guided dives at multiple sites within the reserve.
+Boat tours depart from several small harbours along the coast.
+The reserve management office provides information about regulations and authorised activities.
 Summer months bring intensive tourism that requires careful management to prevent impacts on sensitive areas.
 Off-season visits offer quieter conditions and continued good diving.

 Conservation And Sustainability